Here are four ways to borrow money without the need for a personal loan – and they're all interest-free!

 For example, Nationwide gives an example of £1,200 on its FlexDirect account, which charges no interest at all and no fees for the first 12 months.

 Santander also offers fee-free overdrafts with its 123 Current Account.
-It also pays up to 3% cashback on certain household bills and up to 3% on in-credit balances between £3,000 and £20,000 (note there's a £5 monthly fee).
+It also pays up to 3% cashback on certain household bills and 1.5% interest on in-credit balances up to £20,000.

 Alternately you can get a £500 overdraft from First Direct with its 1st Account, of which the first £250 is absolutely interest-free.